mrcarlosrendon/deeplens/README.md

 # deeplens
 Code for DeepLens Challenge

+## Make a note about needing to setup IAM role correctly.
+Such as rekognition read only access

 ## Inspiration

 Getting my badge scanned awkwardly at re:Invent conference.
 Didn't we just get magical cameras that solve all problems?